SatoshiumAI/satoshium-us/anchor/anchoring-process/README.md

 ## Status

-**Post-Foundational Architecture · First-Production Process Reconciled**
+**Operational · First-Production Process Proven**

-The Anchoring Process is now aligned with the completed production architecture and the first assigned Integrity Reference candidate.
+The Anchoring Process is aligned with the completed production architecture and the first published Integrity Reference.

 Production-defined elements include: